spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 # Registration Method

-To register with the Palette Edge host, you are required to use a registration token for all three registration options.
+To register the Edge host, you are required to use a registration token with all three registration options.
 Edge hosts are registered under the default project chosen for the registration token.
-You can override the default project by specifying the project in your user data.
+You can override the default project by specifying the project in the Edge Installer [user data](/clusters/edge/edge-configuration/installer-reference) configuration file.